mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 This architecture works well in practice.
 Unidirectional data flow makes debugging a joy (or as close to joy as debugging gets) and reactive programming is a powerful paradigm to have in your toolbox.
 Use both in concert and you're unstoppable.

-The code above is just a sketch --- I omitted features you may want in larger projects, e.g. middleware --- but I hope it provides an idea of how you can manage your app's state and propagate changes to observers.
+The code above is a sketch --- I omitted features you may want in larger projects, e.g. middleware --- but I hope it provides an idea of how you can manage your app's state and propagate changes to observers.
 For a more fleshed out `Store` class that handles array properties plus a more realistic reducer composed of sub-reducers, see [this gist](https://gist.github.com/mminer/410e9c57918cee0b191511ed3d5e8343).
 And don't forget to floss.